Dimension statistics of representations of finite groups: Symmetric groups: theorems of Vershik--Kerov, Bufetov and Erd o s-Turan

-These theorems have the character that the dimension data is concentrated at one point for the Plancherel measure in the limit, similar to what we considered in the previous section on reductive algebraic groups.
-However, our work in the next section will be involved with the uniform measure on $\PP(n)$, first studied by Vershik~\cite{vershik-1996}.
+Theorem \ref{Bufetov} implies that the dimension data -- in the logarithmic scale -- is concentrated at one point for the Plancherel measure in the limit, similar to what we considered in the previous section on reductive algebraic groups.

+The theorems above due to Vershik--Kerov and Bufetov about the dimension data for the irreducible representations of $\SS_n$ should be compared with the following theorem due to Erd\H{o}s--Turan~\cite{erdos-turan-1968}, which has a very similar conclusion and amounts to saying that ``most conjugacy classes in $\SS_n$ have the same number of elements, seen in the logarithmic scale, which is the same as looking at the number of digits in the conjugacy class size''.
+We caution the reader that the following theorem should be interpreted in terms of the uniform measure on partitions unlike the Plancherel measure above.
+This theorem gives us a close relationship between the dimension data of irreducible representations of $\SS_n$ with size of conjugacy classes, though it does not say that the two are the same.
+Perhaps we need to find the analog of Theorem \ref{Bufetov} of Bufetov for the uniform measure instead of the Plancherel measure!